kairitu/ford0926a-ford2/README.md

 #This is a readme file
 lscpu
 cpublk

-Tjis report is just to show how to resolve conflict
+This report is just to show how to resolve conflict